TheTorProject/lepidopter/README.md

 ├── LICENSE.md
 ├── README.md       you are currently reading it
 ├── scripts         external scripts
-│   ├── lepidopter-sign.sh
+    ├── lepidopter-sign.sh
-│   ├── release
+    ├── release
-│   └── setup.sh    install dependencies needed to create and build the image └── Vagrantfile
+    └── setup.sh    install dependencies needed to create and build the image

 ```

 ### Supported Hardware